-- Ladder life insurance policies are underwritten by Allianz Life Insurance Company in New York and Fidelity Security Life Insurance Company across the rest of the nation.
+- Ladder life insurance policies are issued by Allianz Life Insurance Company of New York in New York and Fidelity Security Life Insurance Company® Kansas City, MO across the rest of the nation.

 - Ladder only offers term policies, and premiums are most competitive for young people in good health purchasing high-value policies.

-- Ladder uses a simplified underwriting process that allows many applicants to get coverage without needing a medical exam.
+- Ladder uses a digital first underwriting process that allows many applicants to get coverage without needing a medical exam.

 - Year Founded 2015